 [Life] offers every mind its choice between truth and repose.
 Take which you please, — you can never have both.
 Between these, as a pendulum, man oscillates.
 He in whom the love of repose predominates will accept the first creed, the first philosophy, the first political party he meets, — most likely his father’s.
 He gets rest, commodity, and reputation; but he shuts the door of truth.
 He in whom the love of truth predominates will keep himself aloof from all moorings, and afloat.
 He will abstain from dogmatism, and recognize all the opposite negations, between which, as walls, his being is swung.
 He submits to the inconvenience of suspense and imperfect opinion, but he is a candidate for truth, as the other is not, and respects the highest law of his being.

 Then a careful reading of “Aristotle’s Metaphysics” led me to wonder if his view of teleology—that reality strives unconsciously toward ends—could be reconciled with modern evolutionary theory which is decidedly non-teleological.
-This led to my discovery of Piaget’s conception of evolution with its concept of equilibrium, the biological and epistemological analog of the quasi-teleological approach I had been seeking.
+This led to my discovery of Piaget’s Conception of Evolution with its concept of equilibrium, the biological and epistemological analog of the quasi-teleological approach I had been seeking.
 I now saw how evolution could be characterized as a non-deterministic orthogenesis.
-Perhaps then evolution and progress could be reconciled after all.
+Perhaps evolution and progress could be reconciled after all.

 It was also as a graduate student that I first thought about teaching a meaning of life course so as to better ascertain if there was a deep connection between evolutionary philosophy and my existential concerns.
 Then, shortly after receiving my Ph.D., I got a chance to teach that class, resulting in my becoming conversant in the contemporary philosophical literature surrounding the issue of life’s meaning.
 However, to my dismay, none of the philosophers I studied were much interested in evolution.